 20-yard construction roll-off

-The 20-yard roll-off measures 20 feet long, 7 feet wide, and 4 feet tall, with about 2 tons included in the flat rate.
+The 20-yard roll-off measures 20 feet long, 7 feet wide, and 4 feet tall, with about 2 tons of debris included.

-This 20-yard container fits kitchen and bath remodels, single-room demo, and small framing jobs in Fort Wayne.
+The 20-yard roll-off fits kitchen and bath remodels, single-room demo, and small framing jobs in tight spaces.

 Matte-black 30-yard roll-off construction dumpster sitting directly on the compacted-dirt site of a framed single-family home build in Fort Wayne, drywall and lumber scrap loaded inside.